 Laugh & Learn with Lindsay: I have a super-old-school alphabetical filing system from the 1960s.
 It makes filing papers to grade so quick and easy.
 It was given to me my first year teaching and I guard it with my life.

-Your turn!
-Tell us about your favorite tool in the comments.
+What helps to make your day more efficient?
+Tell us about your favorite classroom organization tool in the comments.